xStarbound/xStarbound/doc/lua/interface.md

   context = jobject{
     mode = "Local", -- The chat mode, any of `"Local"`, `"Party"`, `"Broadcast"`, `"Whisper"`, `"CommandResult"`, -- `"RadioMessage"` or `"World"`.
-Defaults to `CommandResult"` for `chat.addMessage`. channel = "" -- If the mode is "Party" or "Local", the channel name.
+Defaults to `CommandResult"` for `chat.addMessage`. channelName = "" -- If the mode is "Party" or "Local", the channel name.
 This is used for party UUIDs, and on the server, world IDs for world-restricted local chat.
   },
-  connection = 0, -- The connection ID for the player who posted the message.
+  fromConnection = 0, -- The connection ID for the player who posted the message.
-  -- Server messages have an ID of 0, while player connection IDs start at 1, going up. nick = "", -- The sender's nickname.
+  -- Server messages have an ID of 0, while player connection IDs start at 1, going up. fromNick = "", -- The sender's nickname.
 If an empty string, no nick is shown in chat. portrait = "", -- The chat portrait.
 Is an empty string if there's no portrait.
   -- Not used for messages that don't have a `"RadioMessage"` mode. text = "", -- The chat message, of course.